Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

 **************************

 Lightning automates the testing loop for you and manages all the associated components, such as epoch and batch tracking, metrics reduction.
-As a user, all you need is to define how your model behaves with a batch of data within the :meth:`~pytorch_lightning.core.lightning.LightningModule.test_step` method.
+As a user, you just need to define how your model behaves with a batch of testing data within the :meth:`~pytorch_lightning.core.lightning.LightningModule.test_step` method.
 When using Lightning, simply override the :meth:`~pytorch_lightning.core.lightning.LightningModule.test_step` method which takes the current
 ``batch`` and the ``batch_idx`` as arguments.
 Optionally, it can take ``dataloader_idx`` if you configure multiple dataloaders.